Kikkoman Hon Tsuyu vs Mentsuyu

 Kikkoman Hon Tsuyu Liquid Soup Base

-On the other hand, according to the official website of Kikkoman, this Hon Tsuyu Koidashi is a 4 times-concentrated Mentsuyu broth.
+On the other hand, according to the official site of Kikkoman, this Hon Tsuyu Koidashi is a four times-concentrated Mentsuyu broth.

-Packed with plenty of umami, this sauce is a multipurpose seasoning for a wide range of dishes.
+This sauce is a seasoning packed with plenty of umami, and as with Mentsuyu, it is for a wide range of dishes.

-But one of its main usages is the making of the broth for Japanese noodles, such as udon, soba, and somen.
+As the Kikkoman Hon Tsuyu is a kind of Mentsuyu, one of its main usages is making broth for Japanese noodles, such as udon, soba, or somen.

 Kikkoman Hon Tsuyu Koidashi Sauce